GobboJ/GhidraMetricsToolkit/README.md

 ## Running

-The GhidraMetrics GUI can be opened through the `Window > GhidraMetricsPlugin` menu in the CodeBrowser.
+The Ghidra Metrics Toolkit GUI can be opened through the `Window > Ghidra Metrics ToolkitPlugin` menu in the CodeBrowser.

 ## Metrics